vccvisualization/vccvisualization.github.io/_people/jaspe.md

 #for a uniform style, please write section headings with ### (three sharps)
 ---
 ### Research Interests
-​My research is concerned with Large-Scale Data Visualization.
+​My research is concerned with Large-Scale 3D Data Exploration.

 ### Education Profile
 - M.Sc. in Computer Science, University of A Coruna, 2012.